 When it comes to direct marketing, some of the most creative campaigns you’ll find include postcards, coupons, and flyers stuffed into consumer mailboxes.
 These direct marketing examples include valuable content delivered in compelling packages, but these channels are crowded.
 It’s getting harder to hold customers’ attention.

 Another way to communicate directly with customers is with mobile messaging.
 Texts are opened within seconds of being received and can’t be tossed away like physical mail can.
 Messages delivered via SMS or as rich media messages (RMM) have the power to leave a memorable impression while helping move customers along their customer journey — from awareness and interest to purchase and retention.

-With the benefits of mobile messaging combined with the effectiveness of direct marketing, the potential for increased sales is incredibly high — as long as customers get the right message at the right time.
+With the benefits of mobile messaging combined with the effectiveness of direct marketing solutions, the potential for increased sales is incredibly high — as long as customers get the right message at the right time.

-Here are six examples of the types of text message campaigns you can send, along with advice on how to best use them to increase your sales.
+Here are six direct marketing examples of the types of text message campaigns you can send, along with advice on how to best use them to increase your sales.

 1. Welcome Message

 After a customer buys a product or a new user signs up for a service, your welcome message is the first opportunity for them to experience the value you offer.
 A positive first impression increases the likelihood of retaining customers, while a negative first impression can derail your growth plan.

 - Thank new customers and users for their business.

 - Tell customers and users what to expect from you.

 - Tell customers and users what they have to do next.